redhat-marketplace/redhat-marketplace-operator/docs/getting-started.md

 # Getting Started

 Getting Started is designed to give you base level information about the project, and quickly get you up and running.
+For an overview of the different components and their purpose, checkout [High Level Overview](high-level-overiview.md).

 ---
 ## Table of Contents